peedirix/AfriTools/TreeTagger/readme.txt

 The tag set used is a slightly simplified form of Pilon (2005).
 A description will be added in a separated file.

-A reference to cite this work will be added.

 References:

 Peter Dirix (2023).
 "The need for a larger Afrikaans treebank."
-In: Ian Bekker and Theresa Biberauer (eds.), "Ex Africa semper aliquid novi: Linguistic shorts in honour of Andries Coetzee on his 50th birthday", Stellenbosch Papers in Linguistics Plus (2023, to appear).
+In: Ian Bekker and Theresa Biberauer (eds.), "Ex Africa semper aliquid novi: Linguistic shorts in honour of Andries Coetzee on his 50th birthday - Part I", Stellenbosch Papers in Linguistics Plus, 67, pp. 1-2, 2023, Stellenbosch University, Stellenbosch, ISSN 2224-3380.
 Suléne Pilon (2005).
 "Outomatiese Afrikaanse woordsoortetikettering."
 Master's thesis, North-West University, Potchefstroom.
 Helmut Schmid (1994), "Probabilistic Part-of-Speech Tagging Using Decision Trees."
 In: Proceedings of International Conference on New Methods in Language Processing, Manchester, UK.